GET ORDAINED

 Currently, ordinations through American Marriage Ministries are recognized in all U.S. states and territories, except for Virginia.
 While some of our ministers have successfully registered in VA and officiated weddings there, we cannot guarantee that this will always be the case.
 (Read about what’s happening in Virginia here.)
 We cannot speak to the standing of other organizations, and we recommend you contact the organization in question for clarification.

-In addition to ordination, some states require officiants to register locally with the clerk’s office before they can officiate a wedding.
+A few states require officiants to register locally with the clerk’s office after they've been ordained in order to officiate a wedding.

 States that require officiant registration are listed here: